nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_device_selection.md

 sidebar_label: Device Selection
 ---

-## Device Enumeration & Pre-selection filtering API
+## Device Enumeration & Pre-selection Filtering API

-The browsers native WebRTC API gives you the possibility to present all currently attached audio and video devices to be used for input recording and streaming ingest.
+The browsers native WebRTC API gives you the possibility to present all currently attached audio and video devices available for input recording and streaming ingest.

-The top-level API exports under namespace `DeviceUtils` (among others):
+The nanoStream Webcaster Client API exports the following utility functions —among others—  under the namespace `DeviceUtils`:

-* getAvailableMediaDevices:
+### — `getAvailableMediaDevices`:

 This function wraps the native WebRTC API for convenience.
 You also retrieve an equivalent list by directly using the platform support.
-See https://developer.mozilla.org/en-US/docs/Web/API/MediaDeviceInfo
+See [MediaDeviceInfo](https://developer.mozilla.org/en-US/docs/Web/API/MediaDeviceInfo) interface.

 ```ts
 async function getAvailableMediaDevices(): Promise<MediaDeviceInfo[]>
 ```

-* filterDevices:
+### — `filterDevices`:

 A convenience function to filter out specific kinds of devices.
-By default "input" only, since we only can select these for our streaming application obviously.
+By default "input" only, since you only can select these for your streaming application obviously.

 ```ts
 function filterDevices(